Program: B.S., Manufacturing Systems Engineering

 The B.S. in Manufacturing Systems Engineering Program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), (410) 347-7700.

 A grade of “C-” or better is required in all courses in the major.
 The Mathematics department requires a “C” grade in its prerequisite courses.
 A grade of “C” or better is required in all undergraduate transfer courses.

 Requirements for the Bachelor of Science in Manufacturing Systems Engineering

 This program is based on an expectation of adequate high school preparation in science, mathematics and English.
-High school courses should include algebra, plane geometry, trigonometry and chemistry or physics (both desirable), and four years of English.
-Beginning engineering students must take the Entry Level Mathematics Test and the Mathematics, Chemistry and English Placement Tests before registration in basic courses will be permitted.
+High school courses should include algebra, plane geometry, trigonometry and chemistry or physics (both desirable), and 4 years of English.
+Beginning engineering students must take the Entry Level Mathematics Test and the Mathematics Placement Test, Chemistry Placement Test and English Placement Test before registration in basic courses will be permitted.